Hourly Production Report CSV

 - European: 0,50% 150.000

 HelioScope uses the American formatting for decimal points.
 This can cause issues when importing HelioScope CSV files internationally if your text to column settings interpret the decimal point as a thousand separator.
-The article from Microsoft below describes how to change your import settings (step 3 of 3 describes the decimal setting): Microsoft Support Article
+More information on how to update the CSV file to the European format here

 CSV Column Explanations: